 Firefox is available on pretty much every platform — Linux, Windows, OSx, Android and iOS.

 If you haven’t used Firefox for a while, you should give it another spin.
 Your software choices matter!

-I recently started using Fastmail for my email, and I am loving it.
+A couple of years ago I switched to Fastmail for my email, and I am loving it.
 It’s good because

 - they contribute to open source email projects

 The mobile app is the only thing I find slightly annoying – there’s no offline mode and the notifications on Android are a bit clunky.
 But you can always download a third party app like K9 mail if you don’t like the default app.
 Otherwise it’s a little expensive.
 Luckily I’m here to help!
 Sign up here and receive 10% off.

 If you care about open source, then your computer should reflect that – from the operating system up!
 GNU/Linux is a fantastic alternative to Windows and OSX.

 There’s a distribution out there to suit pretty much everyone’s needs, so if you’re new to Linux there’s no need to be afraid.
 Give it a try!

 Libre Office (word processing)

 Libre Office is the de-facto leader of the open source productivity market.
 It was forked from Open Office (which continues to exist), and it’s really starting to get good.
 It’s a solid productivity package, and they continue to up their game in relation to inter-operability with Word etc (although I don’t think it’s ever going to be 100%).